-Towson Medical Equipment is an Approved Medicare Dealer
+Towson Medical Equipment is an Approved Medicare Rollator Walker Dealer

-Medicare will pay for you to have a new rollator every five years.
-Remember, whether you are getting your first medicare rollator or replacing an old one, for Medicare to issue reimbursement coverage, you will need a new prescription from your doctor or physical therapist each and every time.
+Medicare will pay for you to have a new walker with seat every five years.
+Remember, whether you are getting your first medicare rollator or replacing an old one, like the medline walker, for Medicare to issue reimbursement coverage, you will need a new prescription from your doctor or physical therapist each and every time.

 Medicare Rollator & Mobility Walker in Baltimore, MD